TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 // as well as passing the audit trail information
 // mapping function as a call back that will be
 // defined in what follows
-dbContext.ConfigureAuditTrail<MyAuditTrailModel>(MyAuditMappingCallBackAsync)
+dbContext
+    .ConfigureAuditTrail<MyAuditTrailModel>(MyAuditMappingCallBackAsync)
         // configure how 'MyTableModel1' should be audited .ConfigureTableAudit<MyTableModel1>()
         // start with tracking all table columns except primary and foreign keys .AuditAllColumns(AutoExcludeColumnType.PrimaryKey | AutoExcludeColumnType.ForeignKey)
         // but also exclude those two
         .ExcludeColumns(
             tbl => tbl.Column3,
             tbl => tbl.Column4)
         // configure how 'MyTableModel2' should be audited .ConfigureTableAudit<MyTableModel2>()
         // audit only two of the columns .AuditColumns(
             tbl => tbl.Column1,
             tbl => tbl.Column2)
         // activate auditing immediately
         .StartAuditing();
 ```

 audit information for every row are passed as `RowAuditInfo` class instance, and `rowAuditInfo.ColumnChanges` is a list of `ColumnAuditInfo` instances that holds information about the audited columns (like sql column name, old and new value). `RowAuditInfo` class instance is passed to the mapping call back function, that can be defined as follows: